-Why are you sending me this Information Notice?
+Why are you sending me an Information Notice?

-GDPR (General Data Protection Regulation) is a new European data protection regulation that replaces current data protection legislation and comes into effect on 25 May 2018.
-The UK is expected to continue with the key principles of GDPR once it leaves the European Union (expected by Summer 2019).
+GDPR (General Data Protection Regulation) is a European data protection regulation that came into effect on 25 May 2018.
+The UK is expected to continue with the key principles of GDPR now that it has left the European Union.

-We have consulted with the Information Commissioner’s Office regarding our Information Notice to ensure that we have used appropriate wording, terminology and processes to ensure we are compliant with current and new data protection legislation.
-We have also given copies of the Information Notice and our FAQs to the NHS Counter Fraud team as well as consulting with individual Information Governance Officers to provide the reassurances required in relation to the validity of our request.
-We are more than happy to work with individuals and organisations where appropriate to provide further reassurances and answer and questions relating to this and future communications.
+We have consulted with Data Protection Lawyers regarding our Information Notice to ensure that we have used appropriate wording, terminology and processes to remain compliant with data protection legislation.
+We also provided copies of the Information Notice and our Privacy Notice to the NHS Counter Fraud team as well as taking full account of ICO guidance in providing the reassurances required in relation to the validity of our request.
+We are more than happy to work with individuals and organisations where appropriate to provide further reassurances and answer any questions relating to this and future communications.
 Particularly where an individual or an organisation has expressed a reliance and/or interest in the services and communications we facilitate using our database.

 What is Wilmington Healthcare’s ‘legal’ basis for processing health and social care contact data?

 We hold and process data under the legal basis of ‘legitimate interest’ based on the nature of the services and communications that we provide to healthcare professionals either ourselves or via carefully selected healthcare partners.
-We are also gaining ‘unambiguous and individual’ consent where appropriate so that healthcare professionals can receive all communications and services relevant to their professional role now and in the future.
+We are also gaining individual consent where appropriate so that healthcare professionals can receive all communications and services relevant to their professional role now and in the future.

 Why am I on your database?